PuntitOwO/simple_pip_mode_flutter/README.md

 ## Contribute

-I'm currently working on more features, issues and pull requests are appreciated!
+I'm currently working on more features, so issues and pull requests are appreciated!